 GeneCards Summary for GHRL Gene

 GHRL (Ghrelin/Obestatin Prepropeptide) is a Protein Coding gene.
-Diseases associated with GHRL include gastric endocrine tumor and stomach disease.
+Diseases associated with GHRL include gastroparesis and eating disorder.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor binding and growth hormone-releasing hormone activity.

 UniProtKB/Swiss-Prot for GHRL Gene